tobixoxo/dsa/README.md

 # data structures and algorithms
-this repository is created to contain various implementation of data structures
+This repository is created to contain various implementation of data structures
 I will be uploading from linked lists onwards
 any improvements in my codes are welcome
+Please show up changes